gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 it's possible to brick a microcontroller.**

-In my case I need only to change the bootloader section size and the boot reset vector, a value of ``0xDE`` is fine (basically I'm using the Arduino setup for the high fuse):
+In my case I need only to change the bootloader section size and the boot reset vector so a value of ``0xDE`` for the high fuse will do the job.
+And that is the only fuse that is **necessary** in order to make the bootloader work.

+Now I can set the high fuse with the following command:

 ```
 $ avrdude  -c buspirate -p atmega328p -P /dev/ttyUSB0 -U hfuse:w:0xDE:m